Jones slopes and coarse volume of near-alternating links: Introduction

 \subsection{Acknowledgements}

 This is a side project that grew out of a project with Roland van der Veen.
 I would like to thank him for our conversations which made this spin-off possible.
+I would like to thank Cameron Gordon for suggesting the name ``near-alternating."
 I would also like to thank Efstratia Kalfagianni, Stavros Garoufalidis, and Oliver Dasbach for their comments and encouragement on this work, and for their hospitality during my visits.
-Lastly, I would like to thank Mustafa Hajij for interesting discussions on stability properties of the colored Jones polynomial, Adam Lowrance for pointing out that near-alternating knots are almost-alternating, and Joshua Howie for interesting conversations on the Strong Slope Conjecture.
+Lastly, I would like to thank Mustafa Hajij for interesting discussions on stability properties of the colored Jones polynomial, Adam Lowrance for pointing out that near-alternating knots are almost alternating, and Joshua Howie for interesting conversations on the Slope Conjecture.
+I would also like to acknowledge the support by NSF grant DMS-1502860.